 You can use Google search or tools like FastExpert.com to see which real estate agents have been active in your area.
 When you find a real estate agent’s profile or website, poke around and ask yourself these questions during your search:

-- How prominent is this realtor compared to others in the area?
+- Consider how prominent is this realtor compared to others in the area?

-- How many properties do they have listed now?
+- Think about how many properties do they have listed now?

 - How long have those properties been listed?